Keeping hope alive for a greater Lagos

 From the ‘BOSKOH Health Mission’ to the ‘Thought for Snacks’ initiative to ‘Sanwo-Olu Cares’ and many other people-oriented initiatives, it has been a narration of impact governance all through.

-Similarly, 13 Classrooms at Saviour Primary School, Ifako-Ijaiye LGA, Block of 20 Classrooms at Ayanleye Memorial Primary School, Ifako-Ijaiye LGA and Block of 6 Classrooms at Ansar Ur Deen, Ibonwon, Epe were also commissioned.
-This is aside from others being constructed and rehabilitated across the State by the Special Committee on Rehabilitation of Public Schools (SCRPS) and the Ministry of Education.
+Similarly, 13 classrooms at Saviour Primary School, Ifako-Ijaiye LGA; Block of 20 classrooms at Ayanleye Memorial Primary School, Ifako-Ijaiye LGA and Block of six classrooms at Ansar Ur Deen, Ibonwon, Epe were also commissioned.
+This is aside from others being constructed and rehabilitated across the state by the Special Committee on Rehabilitation of Public Schools (SCRPS) and the Ministry of Education.

-In order to ensure unhindered access to healthcare, two Mother and Child Centers (MCCs) at Eti-Osa and Igando respectively were completed and commissioned within the administration’s 200 days in office.
-Before the end of the year, the Badagry MCC will also be ready for commissioning while the Epe Center is equally nearing completion.
+In order to ensure unhindered access to healthcare, two Mother and Child Centres (MCCs) at Eti-Osa and Igando respectively were completed and commissioned within the administration’s 200 days in office.
+Before the end of the year, the Badagry MCC will also be ready for commissioning while the Epe Centre is equally nearing completion.

-Similarly, in order to bridge housing deficit in the State, new housing schemes such as Jakande Gardens, Igando, Courtland Villas, Behind Alhaji Femi Okunnu Estate, Igbohushu, Lekki with 120 units of 4-bedroom Maisonettes and BQs and Lekki Apartments, Ikate-Eleguishi, Lekki were completed and commissioned.
+Similarly, in order to bridge housing deficit, new housing schemes such as Jakande Gardens, Igando, Courtland Villas, Behind Alhaji Femi Okunnu Estate, Igbohushu, Lekki with 120 units of 4-bedroom Maisonettes and BQs and Lekki Apartments, Ikate-Eleguishi, Lekki were completed and commissioned.

-The LagosHoms, Igbogbo Scheme with 360 home units comprising 120 1-bedroom, 120 2-bedroom and 120 3-bedroom apartments as well as the Lagos State Affordable Public Housing Scheme, Topo, Badagry with 252 2-bedroom apartments are equally ready for commissioning.
+The LagosHoms, Igbogbo Scheme with 360 home units comprising 120 one-bedroom, 120 two-bedroom and 120 three-bedroom apartments as well as the Lagos State Affordable Public Housing Scheme, Topo, Badagry with 252 2-bedroom apartments are equally ready for commissioning.

 Considering the strategic role of transportation as a key driver of economic development, road construction is being given a fresh impetus.
 A network of 30 roads was commissioned in Ojokoro LCDA, while many other roads are at various phases of completion.
-Mr. Governor recently flagged-off the construction of 377 new road projects while the Oshodi-Abule-Egba BRT Corridor was recently commissioned.
+The governor recently flagged-off the construction of 377 new road projects while the Oshodi-Abule-Egba BRT Corridor was recently commissioned.
 The Pen-Cinema Bridge is equally slated for commissioning before the end of the year.
-Also, four junctions at Allen Avenue, Ikeja, Maryland, Ikotun and Lekki were redeveloped to improve traffic at strategic locations across the State.
+Also, four junctions at Allen Avenue, Ikeja, Maryland, Ikotun and Lekki were redeveloped to improve traffic at strategic locations across the state.

-To boost food security, the government is concentrating on value chains where the State has a comparative advantage, while also developing an Agro-economy that would serve the twain purposes of producing sufficient food for the growing population, as well as developing a smooth-running Agric sector that would truly transform the State into 21st financial hub.
+To boost food security, the government is concentrating on value chains where the state has comparative advantage, while also developing an agro-economy that would serve the twain purposes of producing sufficient food for the growing population, as well as developing a smooth-running agricultural sector that would truly transform the state into 21st financial hub.
 The 22-hectare Imota Rice Mill facility will be commissioned before the end of the year.

 Perhaps, the most intriguing perspective of governance in Lagos in the past 500 days is the government’s penchant for improving Lagosians’ standard of living.
 This is reflected in all its plans, policies, programmes and activities.
 For the government, the people come first.